cee-studio/cee-std/README.md

 ### Using https://www.cee.studio cloud IDE

-cee.studio is our primary development IDE, as it can automatically detect and report all memory access violations, and memory leaks.
+cee.studio is our primary development IDE as it can automatically detect and report all memory access violations, and memory leaks.

 1. click [https://cee.studio/?bucket=orca&name=cee-std](https://cee.studio/?bucket=orca&name=cee-std)